Type 2 Diabetes Guide

 • Weight loss or sudden weight gain;

-• Increased thirst / urination;
+• Increased or excessive thirst / urination;

 • Increased appetite;